roberttwomey/radio-play/README.md

 # Description

-An introduction for writers, theater makers, and creatives to co-creation with generative AI through a hands-on workshop with GPT, culminating in a live, machine co-authored radio show.
-This project extends previous work in textual generation with speech synthesis and performative AI.
+An introduction for writers, theater makers, and performers to co-writing with generative AI.
+This hands-on workshop with GPT culminates in a live, collectively co-authored radio show performance and broadcast.
+We extend the textual generation from previous Radio Plays with the addition of speech synthesis and performative AI.

 # Schedule